 Sayoko Shinozaki from Code Geass, whose true badassitude is revealed mid-second season.
 According to the audio commentaries, there was an in-joke among the staff about Sayoko somehow secretly being "the strongest character" during production of the first season, and by the time of R2 the series creators liked the idea enough to make it canon by turning her into a ninja maid.
 Technically denied by herself.
 When Rolo calls her a ninja, she corrects him, and calls herself an SP - a reference to Japan's Police division dedicated to bodyguard duties, itself heavily based on the American Secret Service.
 She just happens to have weapons similar to those a ninja would use.

 Rosarita Cisneros aka Roberta from Black Lagoon, who isn't as much a Ninja Maid, as she is a Terminator Maid.
 She doesn't just know kung fu — she's bloody invincible, and carrying enough weaponry in her maid uniform to depopulate a small country.
-Considering that she used to be the infamous "Bloodhound of Florencia", the most dangerous hitwoman from the FARC… There's also Fabiola Iglesias, Roberta's disciple and fellow maid, who may be younger and not as dark as her but is still NOT to be trifled with.
+Considering that she useto be the infamous "Bloodhound of Florencia", the most dangerous hitwoman from the FARC… There's also Fabiola Iglesias, Roberta's disciple and fellow maid, who may be younger and not as dark as her but is still NOT to be trifled with.